UCSF-DataSci/ds217-11-final-bobho1999/report.md

 **Feature Importance Insights:**
 The feature importance analysis reveals that:
-- The month feature is overwhelmingly the most important predictor (62.25% importance)
-- This suggests that seasonal patterns are the strongest predictor of air temperature
+- The month feature is overwhelmingly the most important predictor (62.25% importance), suggesting  seasonal patterns are the strongest predictor of air temperature
-- Weather variables (Total Rain, Barometric Pressure, Humidity, Solar Radiation) are important but secondary to temporal patterns
+- Weather variables (Total Rain, Barometric Pressure, Humidity, Solar Radiation) and vectorized wind variables are important but secondary to temporal patterns
 - Rolling windows of predictor variables (humidity, pressure, rain intensity) contribute but are less important than seasonal features
 - Temporal features (month, year) are far more important than static weather variables
 - Station location has minimal impact (encoded station features have very low importance)